mentat-collective/sicm-scheme-exercises/md/1_lagrangian_mechanics.md

 The rectangular equations of motion have second derivatives, so we need to keep going.
 This is too devastating to imagine doing by hand.
 Let's move to Scheme.

-Write the coordinate transformation for polar coordinates to rectangular:
+Write the coordinate transformation for polar coordinates to rectangular in Scheme:

 ```scheme
 (define (p->r local)